sparktsao/LearningAttentionWithGPT/CH1_Attention.md

 # Understanding Self-Attention and Encoder-Decoder Attention in Transformers

 Attention mechanisms are at the core of transformer architectures, enabling models to capture relationships within and across sequences.
 Two critical attention types are **Self-Attention** and **Encoder-Decoder Attention**, each serving a distinct purpose in the data flow of transformers.
-This blog explores their differences and clarifies the unique role of uni-directionality in Encoder-Decoder Attention.
+This blog explores their differences and clarifies the unique role of uni-directionality in Encoder-Decoder Attention, with an in-depth explanation of attention during sequence generation.

 ---